Space: Location and Movement

 The sound appears to come from the right.

-Click the following link to see these same examples displayed graphically in an
+Look below to see these same examples displayed graphically in an alternative view:

 Sounds that are positioned on top of each other will compete and cover each other.
 Therefore, to be able to hear all sounds clearly we should use the panning tool in order to shift sounds to the right or to the left.